mikekasprzak/net-adapter/README.md

 # History

 Way back in 2012, I wanted a simple way to get the IP and MAC address of the current computer.
-Funny thing, this actually beyond the scope of networking libraries like ENet.
+Funny thing, this is actually beyond the scope of networking libraries like ENet.

 Since Google Code is shutting down, I moved it.
 Here is the original blog post: